Local and Regional News

 For the vast majority of adults, their main source of news is still television, and we need a plurality of providers.
 I have talked about the BBC.
 I welcome ITV—as I said, I chair the all-party group—investing £100 million a year in national, international, regional and nations’ news.
 As I said, in Yorkshire we are lucky to have two quality regional TV news programmes: “Look North” on the BBC and “Calendar” on ITV Yorkshire, which I used to work on.

 I am listening with interest to the hon.
 Gentleman and support what he is saying.
-Does he agree that local radio and local television are not the same, and cannot provide the same detailed coverage, as local newsprint, and that we need local newspapers as well as local television and radio?
+Does he agree that local radio and local television are not the same, that they cannot provide the same detailed coverage as local newsprint, and that we need local newspapers as well as local television and radio?

 The hon.
 Gentleman makes a good point.
 I am saying that we need all the different news sources.
 We have talked about Sky and about the strength of the BBC in the regions, but we need plurality.
 We need different local newspapers—we need dailies and weeklies.
 We need them online, but we also still need the print editions.
 Obviously, many hon.
 Members are au fait with social media, but a lot of our constituents are not and they still need to know what is happening in their community—what is happening with charities, with their hospital and council, and with planning applications and so on.